openresearchcalendar/openresearchcalendar.github.io/datause.md

 This data is used to create a public calendar of events related to open research.
 The data is stored securely using Google Services (links to their policy are above).

 ### Social Media
-If you follow the Open Research Calendar on any of our social media accounts, you will have already agreed to their specific Privacy Policies.
-We do not have access to your personal data on these platforms.
-We only have access to the information you choose to share publicly, such as your name and user handle.
-We do not use this information for any purpose other than to communicate with you about Open Research Calendar events and updates.
+If you follow the Open Research Calendar on social media, your use of that platform is covered by the privacy policy and data handling policy for that social media site.
+The Open Research Calendar does not have access to your private personal data on these platforms.
+We can only see information you choose to share publicly, such as your name and user handle.
+We only use this information to communicate with you about Open Research Calendar events and updates.

 ### Data use specifically for distribution of Open Research Calendar merchandise:
 As part of the Open Research Calendar merchandise program, we collect the following information: